-PWSA has a source water protection plan approved by the Pennsylvania Department of Environmental Protection (PADEP).
-This report identifies the most likely sources of pollution affecting the river.
+PWSA's source water protection plan is approved by the Pennsylvania Department of Environmental Protection (PADEP).
+This report identifies the most likely sources of pollution affecting the Allegheny River.

 These include accidental release of contaminants from industrial processes; cumulative impact of discharge from power plants; cumulative release of petroleum products from pipeline ruptures; stormwater runoff from lands adjacent to the river and Combined Sewer Overflows (CSO's).
-A summary of the Source Water Assessment is available on the PADEP web site at www.dep.state.pa.us.
+A summary of the Source Water Assessment is available on the PADEP website at www.dep.state.pa.us.